-The same rules apply to when you make the decision to invest in stocks and retirement accounts.
-A successful investor isn’t overly worried about how the stock, or fund, will perform in the short-term.
+The same rules apply when you make the decision to invest in stocks and retirement accounts.
+A successful investor isn’t overly worried about how the stock or fund will perform in the short-term.
 They are trying to see over the horizon of their reality today, to try and imagine what that stock will look like in the unknown future.
-For example, if the investor is 30 years old today, a successful investor is trying to see over the horizon to see what their financial needs will look like when they are 40, 50, or 60 years old.
+For example, if the investor is 30 years old today, a successful investor is trying to look over the horizon to see what their financial needs will look like when they are 40, 50, or 60 years old.

 A successful stock investor is always trying to imagine what the dividend payment will look like after 20 or 30 years of compounding.
 They are always trying to imagine what their own household, and America as a whole, will look like in the future.
 They always trying to solve their needs of today, while simultaneously trying to see over their own horizon so they can get an idea of the needs they will experience in the future.

 A successful investor is always trying to visualize what’s on the other side of their own horizon in their life.
 They are trying to visualize this, so they can imagine and predict the world, and the version of themselves, they will eventually encounter when they cross into that horizon in an older age.

 Imagination and prediction are two vitally important skills that can help ordinary people become successful investors in life.
 Combine this skill of foresight, with the financial tools I’ve listed in my Five Best Financial Investments To Become a Millionaire article, and anyone with a willingness to learn and discipline can become wealthy beyond their wildest dreams.

 Next time you’re bored, or find yourself tempted to turn on the TV or internet, to relax and turn your brain off, try this little exercise.
 Try to meditate on your life, and try to see what may be coming over your own horizon.
 Do you like it?
 What do you want to change about it?
 Once you find what’s there, you will know what to prepare for.